tracking-exposed/youchoose.ai/content/analysis/business.md

 This has a highly lucrative potential: YouChoose will be a **gateway from YouTube** to other platforms, opposite to the typical dynamic.

-ex: _offer National Geographics to pay for sponsored recommendations toward their website on related YouTube content_.
+**Ex:** _offer National Geographics to pay for sponsored recommendations toward their website on related YouTube content_.

 This monetization scheme is both **politically aligned** with our internet decentralization mission and has **high lucrative potential**.